MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/faqs-for-versions.md

 ## How do legal holds or retention policies impact version deletions or expirations?

 When a document with versions is subject to retention settings, the configured retention setting determines the retention of versions.
 In other words, the retention setting always wins, whether it's a deletion or hold policy.
-[Learn about retention for SharePoint and OneDrive - Microsoft 365 Compliance | Microsoft Docs](/microsoft-365/compliance/retention-policies-sharepoint?view=o365-worldwide#how-retention-works-with-document-versions&preserve-view=true).
+[Learn about retention for SharePoint and OneDrive](/microsoft-365/compliance/retention-policies-sharepoint?view=o365-worldwide#how-retention-works-with-document-versions&preserve-view=true).

 ## What happens when organization level or library level version settings are updated?